 - Working with professionals, young people in care and the Corporate Parenting Panel on our campaign 'Treat us the same', to reduce stigma and difference for young people in care.

-- Meeting with the Head of the Virtual School each term to improve services.
+- Meeting with the Head of the Virtual School to improve services.

-- Meeting with the Cabinet Member for Children and Young People to let him know our thoughts on being in care and hearing about his role to improve it.
+- Meeting with the Cabinet Member for Children and Young People, the Chief Executive and Leader of West Sussex County Council to let them know our thoughts on being in care and hearing about their role to improve it.

-- Organising and presenting at the EPIC Awards - an award ceremony to recognise the achievements and talent of young people in care and care leavers in West Sussex.
+- Organising the EPIC Awards - an award ceremony to recognise the achievements and talent of young people in care and care leavers in West Sussex.

-- Working on our campaign to highlight stereotypes and stigma affecting children in care.
+- Working on our campaign to highlight stereotypes and stigma affecting children in care, language used by professionals and involving young people in decisions made about them.

 Care leavers group